ChristianMilianti/RTAB_MAP-for-MYNT-EYE-D-STEREO/README.md

 LINK: https://github.com/slightech/MYNT-EYE-D-SDK

-# The following Setup can be completed manually, otherwise the edited files are provided for your convenience Simply clone repo and copy files to destination paths detailed below
+# The following Setup can be completed manually, otherwise the edited files are provided for your convenience
+Simply copy files into the directories descirbed below

 # Setup of MYNT-EYE-D-SDK for rtabmap_ros